kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 ### Sending TurtleCoin Transactions

-To send Turtlecoin; at the Zedwallet menu:
+To send TurtleCoin; at the Zedwallet menu:

 - Type: `transfer` and press `enter`